Aaron Swartz: Congressional investigations

 Issa, who chaired the House Committee on Oversight and Government Reform, announced that he would investigate the Justice Department's actions in prosecuting Swartz.
-In a statement to The Huffington Post, he praised Swartz's work toward "open government and free access to the people".
-Issa's investigation has garnered some bipartisan support.

-On January 28, 2013, Issa and ranking committee member Elijah Cummings published a letter to U.S. Attorney General Holder, questioning why federal prosecutors had filed the superseding indictment.
-On February 20, WBUR reported that Ortiz was expected to testify at an upcoming Oversight Committee hearing about her office's handling of the Swartz case.
+In a statement to The Huffington Post, he praised Swartz's work on "open government and free access to the people".
+Issa's investigation garnered some bipartisan support.
+On January 28, 2013, Issa and ranking committee member Elijah Cummings published a letter to Holder asking why federal prosecutors had filed the superseding indictment.
+On February 20, WBUR reported that Ortiz was expected to testify at an upcoming Oversight Committee hearing about her office's handling of Swartz's case.
 On February 22, Associate Deputy Attorney General Steven Reich conducted a briefing for congressional staffers involved in the investigation.
 They were told that Swartz's Guerilla Open Access Manifesto played a role in prosecutorial decision-making.
-Congressional staffers left this briefing believing that prosecutors thought Swartz had to be convicted of a felony carrying at least a short prison sentence in order to justify having filed the case against him in the first place.
+Congressional staffers left this briefing believing that prosecutors thought Swartz had to be convicted of a felony carrying at least a short prison sentence in order to justify having filed charges against him.

-Excoriating the Department of Justice as the "Department of Vengeance", Stinebrickner-Kauffman told the Guardian that the DOJ had erred in relying on Swartz's Guerilla Open Access Manifesto as an accurate indication of his beliefs by 2010.
-"He was no longer a single issue activist," she said.
-"He was into lots of things, from healthcare, to climate change to money in politics."
+Excoriating the Department of Justice as the "Department of Vengeance", Stinebrickner-Kauffman told the Guardian that the DOJ had erred in relying on Swartz's Guerilla Open Access Manifesto as an indication of his beliefs by 2010.
+She said, "He was no longer a single issue activist.
+He was into lots of things, from healthcare to climate change to money in politics."
 On March 6, Holder testified before the Senate Judiciary Committee that the case was "a good use of prosecutorial discretion".
-Stinebrickner-Kauffman issued a statement in reply, repeating and amplifying her claims of prosecutorial misconduct.
-Public documents, she wrote, reveal that prosecutor Stephen Heymann "instructed the Secret Service to seize and hold evidence without a warrant... lied to the judge about that fact in written briefs... [and] withheld exculpatory evidence... for over a year," violating his legal and ethical obligations to turn such evidence over to the defense.
-On March 22, Senator Al Franken wrote Holder a letter expressing concerns, writing that "charging a young man like Mr. Swartz with federal offenses punishable by over 35 years of federal imprisonment seems remarkably aggressive – particularly when it appears that one of the principal aggrieved parties ... did not support a criminal prosecution."
+In response, Stinebrickner-Kauffman issued a statement repeating and amplifying her claims of prosecutorial misconduct.
+Public documents, she wrote, reveal that Heymann "instructed the Secret Service to seize and hold evidence without a warrant... lied to the judge about that fact in written briefs... [and] withheld exculpatory evidence... for over a year", violating his legal and ethical obligations to turn such evidence over to the defense.
+On March 22, Senator Al Franken wrote in a letter to Holder that "charging a young man like Mr. Swartz with federal offenses punishable by over 35 years of federal imprisonment seems remarkably aggressive—particularly when it appears that one of the principal aggrieved parties ... did not support a criminal prosecution."